hbctraining/Intro-to-shell-flipped/lessons/07_permissions_and_environment_variables.md

 $ echo $HOME
 ```

-You should see the path to your home directory.
-That one is pretty straighforward.
-How about we take a look at what is stored in the `$PATH` variable:
+You should see the path to your home directory. `$HOME` can be used instead of the `~` (if you want to type 4 more characters).

+`$HOME` is pretty straighforward, how about we take a look at what is stored in the `$PATH` variable:

 ```bash
 $ echo $PATH

 /n/cluster/bin:/opt/singularity/bin:/usr/local/rvm/gems/ruby-2.4.9/bin:/usr/local/rvm/gems/ruby-2.4.9@global/bin:/usr/local/rvm/rubies/ruby-2.4.9/bin:/n/cluster/bin:/opt/singularity/bin:/usr/local/bin:/usr/bin:/opt/puppetlabs/bin:/usr/local/rvm/bin:/usr/local/sbin:/usr/sbin:/home/rc_training01/.local/bin:/home/rc_training01/bin
 ```
+This output is a lot more complex!
+Let's break it down.
+When you look closely at the output of `echo $PATH`, you should a list of full paths separated from each other by a ":".

-You should see alot of full/absolute paths in your $PATH variable, each of which are separated from each other by a ":"; here is the list in a more readable format:
+Here is the list of paths in a more readable format:

-* /n/cluster/bin
+* `/n/cluster/bin`
-* /opt/singularity/bin
+* `/opt/singularity/bin`
-* /usr/local/rvm/gems/ruby-2.4.9/bin
+* `/usr/local/rvm/gems/ruby-2.4.9/bin`
-* /usr/local/rvm/gems/ruby-2.4.9@global/bin
+* `/usr/local/rvm/gems/ruby-2.4.9@global/bin`
-* /usr/local/rvm/rubies/ruby-2.4.9/bin
+* `/usr/local/rvm/rubies/ruby-2.4.9/bin`
-* /n/cluster/bin:/opt/singularity/bin
+* `/n/cluster/bin:/opt/singularity/bin`
-* /usr/local/bin
+* `/usr/local/bin`
-* /usr/bin
+* `/usr/bin`
-* /opt/puppetlabs/bin
+* `/opt/puppetlabs/bin`
-* /usr/local/rvm/bin
+* `/usr/local/rvm/bin`
-* /usr/local/sbin/usr/sbin
+* `/usr/local/sbin/usr/sbin`
-* /home/rc_training01/.local/bin
+* `/home/rc_training01/.local/bin`
-* /home/rc_training01/bin
+* `/home/rc_training01/bin`

+Each of these paths are referring to a directory, in this case a lot of them are named `bin`.

 ### What are all these paths?
 And what do they represent?

 These are the directories that the shell will look through (in the same order as they are listed) for any given command or executable file that you type on the command prompt.

 For example, we have been using the `ls` command to list contents in a directory.
-When we type `ls` at the command prompt, the shell searches through each path in `$PATH` until it finds an executable for `ls`.
-So which of those paths contain the executable file?
+When we type `ls` at the command prompt, the shell searches through each path in `$PATH` until it finds an executable file called `ls`.
+So which of those paths contain that executable file?

 For any command you execute on the command prompt, you can find out where the executable file is located using the `which` command.

 ```bash
 $ which ls
 ```

 What path was returned to you?
 Does it match with any of the paths stored in `$PATH`?

 Try it on a few of the basic commands we have learned so far:
 ```bash